 I think that a close understanding of the student's comfort in the subject, and of his/her immediate goals is crucial.
 After discussing these topics, I also prefer to understand the student's broader context or longer term goals to identify the most suitable approach for the individual.
 Sometimes, I find it insightful to pose a counter question the first few times that the student has a question.
 This phase of discovery usually lasts 30 minutes or less, but it allows us to go into the course with greater confidence about what approach is most suitable.

-Accounting Coaches Algebra Tutors Algebra 1 Help Tutors Algebra 2 Help Tutors Algorithms Tutors Analytical Geometry Help Tutors AP Calculus Tutors Arithmetic Tutors Basic Math Tutors Calculus Tutors Calculus 2 Tutors College Algebra Help Tutors Competition Math Tutors Differential Equations Help Tutors Elementary Algebra Tutors Elementary Math Tutors Financial Accounting Tutors Geometry Tutors Intermediate Accounting Tutors Intermediate Algebra Tutors
+Accounting Tutors Algebra Tutors Algebra 1 Help Tutors Algebra 2 Tutors Algorithms Tutors Analytical Geometry Help Tutors AP Calculus Tutors Arithmetic Tutors Basic Math Tutors Calculus Tutors Calculus 2 Tutors College Algebra Help Tutors Competition Math Tutors Differential Equations Help Tutors Elementary Algebra Tutors Elementary Math Tutors Financial Accounting Tutors Geometry Tutors Intermediate Accounting Tutors Intermediate Algebra Tutors